Floater (band): Formation, Sink & Glyph (1993-1997)

-Wings to Portland - Angels In the Flesh... / Burning Sosobra (1998-2001)
+Angels In the Flesh... / Burning Sosobra (1998-2001)

 Just before Floater released their third album, Angels in the Flesh and Devils in the Bone in May 1998, the band moved to Portland, Oregon where they remain today.
 Coinciding with this move, the band's sound slightly changed with the release of Angels.
 In an article from The Rocket, it was mentioned the band was ready to "ditch some of [their more rude fans.]"
 The album is noted for the college radio single "Mexican Bus".
 Prior to and throughout this time, Floater was being visited by interested major labels including Zoo Records, but they would remain unsigned by a major label.

 In September 2000, Burning Sosobra was released and it marked a shift in the use of samples that Floater was known for.
 Rather than sampling movies and television, the band began creating the majority of their own sounds for inclusion on their albums.
 Burning Sosobra represented a lifting of burdens for Floater, symbolized by the burning effigy on the cover of the album.
 With Sosobra, Floater moved into a new phase, having purged a dubious manager and beginning to work with Cassandra Thorpe, who bought Elemental Records on September 9, 1999.
 The sculpture in the cover photo was a collaboration between Floater and Mark Orme.
 "Exiled" is considered the single of Burning Sosobra.
-Other notable tracks with "Independence Day" and "Waiting for the Sun," a cover of The Doors.
+Other notable tracks include "Independence Day" and "Waiting for the Sun," a cover of The Doors.

 Alter & Acoustics (2002-2006)

 Floater experimented with acoustic in-store performances throughout the late 1990s, but around the time of their New Year's Eve show in 2000/2001 at the Aladdin Theater, Floater began including entire acoustic sets in their performances.
 A part of the Aladdin show would be released on their second live album, Live at the Aladdin.
 Floater subsequently released Alter, their fifth full-length album in July 2002.
 The album was noted as a first step in altering their sound; however, the shift in sound was markedly less than expected.
 Floater's sound shifted from a focus on heavy riffs to a well-rounded and eclectic sound.

-The band's exploration in sound fruited with their 2004 album Acoustics.
+The band's exploration in sound continued with their 2004 album Acoustics.
 This would coincide with an increase in acoustic performances abroad.
 Floater regularly plays back-to-back shows with one electric set and one acoustic set.